zainaftab2225/zainaftab2225.github.io/_sociology/culture.md

 - People with the best intentions sometimes travel to a society to “help” its people, because they see them as uneducated or backward—essentially inferior.
 In reality, these travelers are guilty of cultural imperialism.
 - **Cultural Imperialism**: the deliberate imposition of one’s own cultural values on another culture.
 - European colonizers often viewed the people in the lands they colonized as uncultured savages who were in need of European governance, dress, religion, and other cultural practices.

+### Cultural Universalism

+- Although there are universal human activities (singing, playing games, storytelling, preparing food, marrying, child rearing, disposing of the dead, and so on), there is no universal way of doing any of them.
+- **Cultural Universalism**: a value, norm, or other cultural trait that is found in every group.

+### Culture and Technology

+#### The New Technology
+#### Cultural Lag and Cultural Change
+#### Technology and Cultural Leveling